malmostad/sitevision_assets/README.md

 ## Run a Lightweight Local Asset Server
 The easiest way to serve the assets on your own machine during development is to fire up a lightweight server and have the `watch` Grunt task running.
 The project is configured with two alternatives that works in the same way.

+Pro tip: If you don't want to run a development version of Sitevision on your own machine---which might be wise---and instead are running it on a development server in your network, you can still point the the local assets `src/href`’s to `http://localhost/` as long as your co-developers are doing the same.
+And of course, this must not be the same server as other project members are visiting.

 ### Using Express
 You have already Express installed if you ran `npm install` in the setup step above.
 To serve the assets locally on your machine with [Express](http://expressjs.com/), run: